d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 ### Analytic Solution

-Linear regression happens to be an unusually simple optimiaztion problem.
+Linear regression happens to be an unusually simple optimization problem.
 Unlike nearly every other model that we will encounter in this book, linear regression can be solved easily with a simple formula, yielding a global optimum.